 Inositol has been shown in studies to have a positive effect in the calming of the symptoms of panic attacks and obsessive-compulsive disorder.
 Taking up to 4 grams daily has shown to be beneficial.
-Research suggests a range of applications with inositol for promoting brain wellness and healthy
+Research suggests a range of applications with inositol for promoting brain wellness.

 L-Tryptophan is the precursor to Serotonin, a neurotransmitter in the brain, which is deficient in depression.
 L-Tryptophan is a natural relaxant and helps alleviate insomnia by inducing normal sleep.
-L-Tryptophan reduces anxiety & depression; helps in the treatment of migraine headaches; helps the immune system; helps reduce the risk of artery & heart spasms.
+L-Tryptophan reduces anxiety & depression, helps in the treatment of migraine headaches, helps the immune system, and helps reduce the risk of artery & heart spasms.

 Passion flower is one of nature’s best tranquilizers.
 As well as being used to help the mind in extreme emotional upsetting times, it also relieves anxiety, muscle tension, insomnia and headaches.
 Passionflower is used as an alternative medicine in the treatment of insomnia, nervous tension, irritability, neuralgia, irritable bowel syndrome, and premenstrual tension.

-NeuroScience has developed a program of optimizing neurotransmitters levels.
-Targeted Amino Acid Therapy or TAAT is designed to address neurotransmitter deficiencies or imbalances.
-Neurotransmitter testing is done to determine your specific imbalances then products are recommended that will correct your specific imbalance.
+NeuroScience has developed a program of optimizing neurotransmitter levels.
+Targeted Amino Acid Therapy, or TAAT, is designed to address neurotransmitter deficiencies or imbalances.
+Neurotransmitter testing is done to determine your specific imbalances, then products are recommended that will correct your specific imbalance.